Union Pacific In Utah, 1900-1996

 UP combined its City of San Francisco and City of Los Angeles trains between Omaha and Ogden, as Train 103/104.
 At Ogden the train was split, with Oakland-bound passengers going by way of SP, and Los Angeles-bound passengers remaining on UP. (part from The Streamliners, Kratville, page 517)

 Union Pacific Coal Company was dissolved and all properties transferred to the railroad.
 (Moody's, 1973 p.
 511)

 May 13, 1963

 Union Pacific Railroad announced a proposed merger with Chicago, Rock Island & Pacific Railroad.
-(New York Times, May 14, 1963) (click here for a summary of the proposed UP-Rock Island merger.)
+(New York Times, May 14, 1963) (More information about the proposed UP-Rock Island merger)